michaelxwang/michaelxwang.github.io/cat/tax/_posts/2019-11-19-ISO-RSU-ESPP.md

 should increase your basis by $5 to derive $0 gain because the $5 has been reported as regular income on your W-2.

--- Disqualifying disposition must realize ordinary income of bargain element (FMV at grant minus purchase price) at year of sale even there is a loss.
+- Disqualifying disposition must realize ordinary income of bargain element (FMV at exercise minus purchase price) at year of sale even there is a loss.
 The cost basis is the purchase price plus the bargain element, ie, the FMV value.